nsrwashere/STAT322-Activities/README.md

 A collection of submitted requirements for Bayesian Statistics course.
+Refer to "Issues" for images of codes' plots.